emartin59/byte-agi/README.md

 ### Phase 5: Evolution & Cultural Transmission – Generational Turnover

-* **Life Cycle:** Every 500 steps, kill agents below the energy threshold.
+* **Life Cycle & Lifetime Fitness:** Every 500 steps, cull the population.
+Crucially, survival is judged on an agent's "Lifetime Fitness" (an exponential moving average of their hunger across dozens of episodes) rather than their performance on a single map.
+This eliminates the "Luck vs. Skill" problem of procedural generation, ensuring we cull agents that are genuinely unfit rather than those who just rolled a difficult map.
 * **Reproduction:** Birth new agents by copying survivor weights + small Gaussian mutation (or zero-init for pure cultural reset).
 * **Lamarckian Evolutionary Mechanics:** Because the agents learn via gradient descent during their lifetime, this simulates the Baldwin Effect.
 Newborns inherit the visual 26-cap language from parents via observation only—no weight transfer required for culture to spread.
 * **Unsupervised Environment Design (UED) Level 1:** Randomize the map layout every episode (shifting the Button position, altering the Wire length, moving the Door and Core).
 This mathematically prevents agents from over-fitting to a specific trajectory, forcing their Imagination (Transition Model) to truly understand the physics of the world regardless of configuration.
 * **Scaling:** Continue `vmap` scaling and EFE training across generations.
 * **Success Metric:** The “X = open door” convention (or better ones) survives and refines across generations and across shifting map layouts.
-You literally watch cultural evolution in the vocab logs as they adapt to procedural generation.
+You literally watch cultural evolution in the vocab logs as they adapt to procedural generation, proving the agents are passing down genuine, generalized problem-solving skills.

 ### Phase 6: The AGI Runway – Hyperscale & External Translation

 * **Distributed Training:** `jax.pmap` across multi-GPU/TPU cluster (same code, instant scaling).
 * **Efficiency:** Integrate L-Mul (Linear-complexity Multiplication from BitEnergy AI) to replace FP multiplies in the LSTM core with integer adds, enabling billions of parameters at extreme efficiency.
 * **Advanced UED & Open-Endedness:** Expand procedural generation to create complex, multi-step 1D puzzles (e.g., multiple doors, decoy buttons, logic gates formed by crossing wires, randomly scattered and regenerating cores).
-The 1D tape becomes a continuous, unpredictable, and infinite survival landscape.
+Because the Lifetime Fitness metric from Phase 5 safely evaluates agents across varying difficulties, the 1D tape can now seamlessly become a continuous, unpredictable, and infinite survival landscape without the risk of accidentally culling your smartest agents due to bad RNG.
+* **The 1D Constraint:** Keep the environment strictly 1D until everything above works perfectly.
+2D pathfinding consumes 90% of a neural network's capacity in standard RL.
+Restricting it to 1D ensures 100% of the compute is spent on language, logic, and theory of mind.
+Optional 2D upgrade (16×16 grid with 7×7 local view) serves as the ultimate final test of generalization.
+* **“God” LLM Translator:** Every 10 steps feed the last 32 bytes + vocal history to an external LLM and ask it to translate the emerging 26-cap language into English.
+Purely for human insight.
+* **Open-Source License:** MIT + "research use encouraged" so labs / academia can freely play.